Luna Park (Coney Island, 1903): Description

 Luna Park was bounded by Surf Avenue to the south, West 8th Street to the east, Neptune Avenue to the north, and West 12th Street to the west.
 Originally occupying 22 acre, Luna Park was expanded to 38 acre by 1904, then to 50 acre by 1926.
 At its peak in the early 20th century, Luna Park employed hundreds of people and had its own police force, fire department, and clinic.
 Compared to the original Dreamland, the original Luna Park was smaller in scale but better organized, leading Town and Country magazine to say: "The impression one takes from Luna Park is one of activity and extreme organization."
 Luna Park also differed from the 1893 World's Columbian Exposition in Chicago, which had inspired many of Coney Island's earlier rides and was generally designed in a neoclassical style.
 According to author John F. Kasson, "The Columbian Exposition preached discipline [while] Luna Park invited release", even though the buildings at both locations were made of plaster.

 Fred Thompson designed the park's buildings with elements from a variety of sources.
 Thompson did not want to use classical details, saying: "It is marvelous what you can do in the way of arousing human emotions by the use that you make, architecturally, of simple lines".
 Generally, the buildings were designed in an Oriental style; many of the park's architectural features were adapted from the Pan-American Exposition, including colonnades, loggias, porticoes, domes, and minarets.
-The park originally contained over 1,000 red-and-white painted spires, minarets and domes.
-Luna Park also contained organic architectural details, such as dolphins (which were placed at the bottom of the park's electric tower) and griffins (which were placed on the Dragon's Gorge ride).
+The park originally contained organic architectural details, such as dolphins (which were placed at the bottom of the park's electric tower) and griffins (which were placed on the Dragon's Gorge ride).
 Thompson also wanted the architectural elements to exude a feeling of luxury.
 Kasson and Michael Immerso characterized Luna Park's design as being carnival-like, a deliberate effect intended to immerse visitors.
 Like Steeplechase Park, Luna Park was marketed as a family-friendly destination; Thompson dubbed it "the place for your mother, your sister, and your sweetheart".

 The park was initially illuminated at night by over 200,000 electric lights, installed on 132 towers and turrets; the lights changed color every second.
 Although Luna Park had far more light bulbs than Steeplechase Park, it was surpassed only a year later by Dreamland's one million bulbs.
 Luna Park had over 600,000 electric lights by 1908, which was expanded yet again to 1.45 million lights by 1912.
 The lighting scheme contributed to Luna Park's character and, according to Kasson, "symbolized its topsy-turvy order".